 Policy - The agreement between you and us consisting of the accepted application, these provisions, Special Provisions, actuarial documents, and the applicable regulations published in 7 C.F.R. chapter IV.

 Post-production operations - Operations performed after the crop is harvested, such as processing, conditioning, packing, packaging, etc.

-Qualifying person - You are a qualifying person if you are a person who:
+Qualifying person - You are a qualifying person if you are a person that meets all of the criteria contained in section 4.